Department website: http://dentistry.hsc.wvu.edu/

 - Master of Science

-A stipend plus tuition waiver will be provided for graduate students in Endodontics during spring semester of year two, and the summer session and fall semester of year three.
+A stipend plus tuition waiver will be provided for graduate students in Endodontics during fall and spring semester of year two and summer semester of year three.
 Special fees are not covered by the tuition waiver.
 You must pay these each term/semester.

-Inquiries concerning this program should be directed to the Office of Dental Admissions and Recruitment.
+Inquiries concerning this program should be directed to the Office of Dental Admissions, Recruitment and Access.
 Applications will be processed by the School of Dentistry.
 Applicants approved for admission to the program will be notified soon after interviews are completed.

 This program is accredited by the Commission on Dental Accreditation of the American Dental Association.
-For details about the faculty, publications, and alumni information, please visit the Department website at http://dentistry.hsc.wvu.edu/education/programs/graduate-programs/endodontics/.
+For details about the faculty, publications, and alumni information, please visit the website at Department of Endodontics.

 Graduate Program Director